Good reduction and cyclic covers: Introduction

 \subsection{Outline of the paper}

-In \S\ref{section:arithmetic_hyperbolicity} we recall some basic properties of arithmetic hyperbolicty from \cite{JLalg}.
+In \S\ref{section:arithmetic_hyperbolicity} we recall some basic properties of arithmetic hyperbolicity from \cite{JLalg}.
 In \S \ref{sec:stacks} we then introduce the stacks we shall need and study their geometry in detail.
-In the remaining sections we use various special cases of these constructions to prove the results stated in the introduction.
+In the remaining sections we use various special cases of these constructions to derive the applications stated in the introduction.

 \begin{ack} We thank David Rydh for many useful comments and suggestions.
 We are grateful to Jack Hall and Angelo Vistoli for helpful discussions, and Brian Lawrence and Will Sawin for help with the proof of Theorem \ref{thm:sawinhyp}.
+We thank the referee for helpful comments.
 The first named author gratefully acknowledges support of the IHES where part of this work was completed, as well as the University of Paris-Saclay for its hospitality.
 The second-named author is supported by EPSRC grant EP/R021422/2.
 The third named author conducted this research in the framework of the research training group GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology, which is funded by the Deutsche Forschungsgemeinschaft. \end{ack}